 As for the future…

-We took part in an exhibition all about shops and the shopping experience in our area in Hackney Library a few years ago.
+In the early 2000s we took part in an exhibition all about shops and the shopping experience in our area in Hackney Library.
 The organisers asked shopkeepers what they thought business would be like in 10 years, and without exception everyone said they were worried and lacked confidence.
 There was a feeling that the high street was in decline due to the growth of massive shopping centres, rising rents and business rates and more people looking to buy online.
 In my opinion the high street is changing but there is a need for a vibrant high street, full of indie stores, for the sake of local communities.

 So how do we see the future for William Gee?
 We are expanding our online shop and constantly adding to our catalogue and there are exciting plans for future developments.
-My son, Adam, is involved with the management of the company and in particular growing our online site which has been most successful.
-After 111 years of trading, William Gee is still looking to adapt and grow as a company and to help all our customers – both in the clothing industry and with domestic customers alike.
+My son, Adam, is involved with the management of the company, the day to day operations and in particular growing our online site which has been most successful.
+After 118 years of trading, William Gee is still looking to adapt and grow as a company and to help all our customers – both in the clothing trade and domestic customers alike.